The aim of the project is to” Fabricating Of Multipurpose Agriculture Cutter”

 It is simple in construction where a very high-speed motor Is connected to an end of a holding rod that hangs with a shoulder and held with hand to the free end of this rod a battery pack is attached.
 Also, a solar panel can be attached to charge the battery thereby making the multipurpose agriculture cutter run with the help of solar energy.

 The cutter used is actually a flexible blade that cuts the grass with high-speed rotation.
-The high-speed rotation of the blades along with the centrifugal force acting on it due to its minimal weight enable the flexible blades to cut the grass easily despite being not any hard and Sharp material which is generally associated with any cutting blades.
+The high-speed rotation of the blades along with the centrifugal force acting on it due to its minimal weight enables the flexible blades to cut the grass easily despite being not any hard and Sharp material which is generally associated with any cutting blades.

 1.1 TYPES OF SEASONS AND CROPS